-The US Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released
+The U.S. Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released

 “It’s bits and pieces of theoretical physics dressed up as if it has something to do with potentially real-world applications, which it doesn’t.
 This is not crackpot.
 This is not the Maharishi saying we’re going to use spirit energy to fly off the ground — this is real physics.
 But this is not something that’s going to connect with engineering anytime soon, probably anytime ever.”

-If you’re wondering how the new research on warp drives came about, the US government created it as part of something known as “acquisition threat support,” which is what the military uses to try and stave off technology that the government’s enemies might try to use one day.
+If you’re wondering how the new research on warp drives came about, the U.S. government created it as part of something known as “acquisition threat support,” which is what the military uses to try and stave off technology that the government’s enemies might try to use one day.
 The study was officially conducted by an entity known as the Advanced Aerospace Weapon System Applications Program.

-While the US government report on warp drives that was just released to the public may not be something that scientists can harness immediately, it does make for some interesting reading.
+While the U.S. government report on warp drives that was just released to the public may not be something that scientists can harness immediately, it does make for some interesting reading.